alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/backup_btrfs_using_snapshot/README.md

 backup btrfs filesystem using snapshot
 ======================================

+**WARNING!
+Running this file you accept that you know what you're doing.
+All actions with this script are at your own risk.**

 Example of how to
 [perform backup of btrfs filesystem using snapshot(s)](https://archive.kernel.org/oldwiki/btrfs.wiki.kernel.org/index.php/Incremental_Backup.html).
 Before you begin check your kernel version,